 Up in the Hill is an organic farm & cafe that makes their own chocolate and body products.
 They make best brownies around.

 Caribbean View restaurant has good local food and some american dishes.
 Their fish filet in garlic sauce is a go to.
 Really good food for great prices.
 But beware….service is Slllllllllooooowwwwwwww.
 There are two locally known spots for getting your fried fish or creole chicken, rice, beans and patacones fix: Roots & Alvin & Kecha.
 Roots used to be better as the quality has gone down and the prices have gone up.
 Alvin & Kecha is a good option on the water in Old Bank.
 Kecha’s fried chicken plate cost about $5.
-Mom’s Place (she used to work for us so we love her!) has a menu that changes but usually includes tacos, sometimes pizza and panamanian dishes.
-Our favorite besides The Firefly is Chavela…yummy elevated local style food, huge portion s and low prices.
+The Sea MOnkey has an eclectic menu ranging from chinese to mexican to asian.
+Food is really good and owned by pals of ours.
+Our favorite besides The Firefly is Chavela…yummy elevated Panamanian style food, huge portion s and low prices.
 The Burger Leon is spicy and delicious as is the fish and chips.
+Problem is, you never know if they are open.

 Drinking in Basti: